 This evidence is consistent with our framework.
-Our model suggests that spillovers should depend negatively on financial linkages, which lead to crowding-out externalities, and - at least in certain states of nature - positively on trade linkages, which lead to demand externalities.
+Our model suggests that spillovers should depend negatively on financial linkages, which lead to crowding-out externalities, and-at least in certain states of nature-positively on trade linkages, which lead to demand externalities.
 Unfortunately, the literature accounts for trade linkages but has not paid attention to financial linkages.
 Still, indirect evidence on the role of the latter exists.
 First, Faini (2006) shows that fiscal expansions in the euro area raise the interest rate throughout the union, and thus presumably lead to crowding out abroad.
-Second, Broner and others (2019) show that fiscal multipliers are increasing in the share of public debt held by foreigners.
+Second, Broner et al. (2019) show that fiscal multipliers are increasing in the share of public debt held by foreigners.
 This is presumably because, under strong financial linkages, the negative crowding-out effects of public spending are suffered less domestically and more abroad.

 Fiscal spillovers create the need for policy coordination, which has been widely studied.
-Part of this work was motivated by Europe's adoption of the Maastricht Treaty as it advanced towards monetary integration.
-A general result is that uncoordinated fiscal policy is suboptimal if (i) countries have power in world markets; (ii) there are distortions that create a wedge between the "local" and the "global" cost of public spending; or (iii) governments are able to shift part of the fiscal cost of their spending to others.
-Here we focus on (ii) and study an environment with financial frictions, in which the interest rate (the "local" cost) lies below the return to capital (the "global" cost).
-Note that, while most of the work based on (iii) has emphasized externalities generated by fiscal deficits, we focus here on those generated by public spending itself.
+Part of this work was motivated by Europe's adoption of the Maastricht Treaty as it advanced toward monetary integration.10 A general result is that uncoordinated fiscal policy is suboptimal if (i) countries have power in world markets;11 (ii) there are distortions that create a wedge between the "local" and the "global" cost of public spending;12 or (iii) governments are able to shift part of the fiscal cost of their spending to others.13 Here we focus on (ii) and study an environment with financial frictions, in which the interest rate (the "local" cost) lies below the return to capital (the "global" cost).
+Note that, while most of the work based on (iii) has emphasized